smart-data-models/incubated/DIH2/JS2SF/VacuumPump/doc/spec.md

 -   `type` : Entity type.
 It must be equal to `VacuumPump`.

--   `level` : The current vacuum level, a value beween 0 and 1.
+-   `vacuumLevel` : The current vacuum level, a value beween 0 and 1.

     -   Attribute type: Property.
 [Number](http://schema.org/Number)
     -   Allowed values: Interval \[0,1\].
     -   Default unit: bar.
-    -   Mandatory

 -   `on` : Indicates if the pump is on (true) or off (false). information

     -   Attribute type: Property.
 [Boolean](https://schema.org/Boolean)
-    -   Mandatory

--   `pumpType` : The pump type identifier.
+-   `pumpModel` : The pump model identifier.

     -   Attribute type: Property.
 [Text](https://schema.org/Text)
-    -   Mandatory